emonney/QuickApp/README.md

 A startup **Angular 17 / ASP.NET Core 8** (cross-platform ) **project template** with an end-to-end login, user and role management implementation.
 As well as other common functionalities for **Quick Application Development**.

+🚀The mission with QuickApp is to simplify the software development process using ASP.Net Core and Angular, empowering engineers to efficiently build amazing software.

+💥QuickApp is designed to be easy to use, customize, and extend.
+It follows the best practices and conventions of Angular and ASP.NET Core, and uses the latest technologies and tools for an efficient workflow.

+🎉QuickApp has been used by thousands of developers🧑🏼‍💻 around the world to create web applications for various domains and purposes.
+It is highly rated with positive reviews on the Visual Studio Marketplace website.

+💝If you've found QuickApp helpful, kindly consider [becoming a sponsor](https://github.com/sponsors/emonney) .
+Even a small amount goes a long way to keep the project alive.

 [LIVE DEMO](https://quickapp-standard.azurewebsites.net)

 [![QuickApp Demo](https://github.com/emonney/QuickApp/blob/9b122b7f3c38121699d3ec41b700474e192abe37/QuickApp.gif?raw=true)](https://www.youtube.com/watch?v=Wuh7NIZ96jA)